aishwaryaprabhat/machine_learning_with_kubernetes/README.md

       ports:
         - containerPort: 5000
 ```
+- apiVersion: scopes or limits the types of objects we can use in a given config file
+- kind: type of object that is being defined in the config file, in this case a Pod
+- metadata: all the information about the pod itself
+	- name: tag used for kubectl and logging etc.
+	- labels: refer to section on labels
+- containers: the config of the containers inside the pod
+	- name: is a tag used to refer to the specific container, useful for tagging and networking
+	- image: the image that the container is going to be made out of
+	- ports: config related to ports of the container
+		- containerPort: the port of the container that will be exposed

 - Then we run `kubectl apply -f src/pod-randomforest.yml`
 - Then we use port forwarding to access the pod using `kubectl port-forward example-pod-randomforest 5000:5000`